The personal is political

-The personal is political, also termed The private is political, is a political argument used as a rallying slogan of student movement and second-wave feminism from the late 1960s.
-In the context of the feminist movement of the 1960s and 1970s, it was a challenge to the nuclear family and family values.
-The phrase was popularized by the publication of a 1969 essay by feminist Carol Hanisch under the title "The Personal is Political" in 1970, and has been repeatedly described as a defining characterization of second-wave feminism, radical feminism, women's studies, or feminism in general.
-It has also been used by some women artists as the underlying philosophy for their art practice.
+The personal is political, also termed The private is political, is a political argument used as a rallying slogan by student activist movements and second-wave feminism from the late 1960s.
+In the feminist movement of the 1960s and 1970s, it was seen as a challenge to the patriarchy, nuclear family and family values.
+The phrase was popularized by the publication of feminist activist Carol Hanisch's 1969 essay, "The Personal Is Political."
+The phrase and idea have been repeatedly described as a defining characterization of second-wave feminism, radical feminism, women's studies, or feminism in general.
+It has also been used by some female artists as the underlying philosophy for their art practice.